 Further on we will stop at the monument to the Shipyard Workers – in Solidarnosc Square – starting point of the battle for democracy in Europe.
 Heading off in a northerly direction towards Oliwa, we will travel through the Wrzesc district where Guenter Grass, the Nobel Prize novelist, was born.
 In the historical Oliwa district you will see the house of Lech Walesa, electrician and leader of the Solidarity movement, later president of Poland in 1990-1995.
 In Oliwa cathedral you will have an opportunity to listen to a short organ music concert.

 You will continue to the beautiful and famous Baltic seaside resort of Sopot, where you will have time to lunch or take a coffee break and have time to breathe in Sopot’s great atmosphere.
 If you wish, our driver can also take you to the Forest opera, the place where Poland’s most popular music festival takes place, or climb the central lighthouse to admire Gdansk Bay from above.

 The next step is Gdynia – the leading Polish port with its sailing ship “Dar Pomorza” and battleship “Blyskawica”.

 On the way back you will stop by the Vistula River estuary to see the Westerplatte Monument, erected in the place where World War II started.
-Westerplatte is a symbolical place commemorating the heroic defence of Poles against Nazis.
+Westerplatte is a symbolical place commemorating the heroic defence of Poles against German invasion in 1939.